 Matayoshi Kobudo

-Style of Okinawa Kobudo developed by Matayoshi Shinpo drawing influence from Japanese, Chinese and indigenous martial arts.
+Style of Okinawa Kobudo developed and formalized by the father son duo of Matayoshi Shinko sensei (father) and Matayoshi Shinzo sensei (son) drawing influence from Japanese, Chinese and indigenous martial arts.

-Style of Okinawa Kobudo developed by Matayoshi Shinpo drawing influence from Japanese, Chinese and indigenous martial arts.
+Style of Okinawa Kobudo developed and formalized by the father son duo of Matayoshi Shinko sensei (father) and Matayoshi Shinzo sensei (son) drawing influence from Japanese, Chinese and indigenous martial arts.

 Rokushakubo (Kon or Bo): A six foot staff made of hardwood, generally used for carrying buckets